How to sell assets on Unreal Engine Marketplace mobile

 VFX artists, particularly in the gaming industry, can be working on the same project for months or even years at a time.
 You’re creating all this great work, but you can’t share it with the world (just yet).

 It also means you aren’t getting an opportunity to explore new tools or styles in your work.
 Creating assets for Unreal Marketplace offers you a break from your job and a chance to try new techniques and styles.
-The best part is that you are learning as you create and, if it’s good enough, you might even receive compensation for your time.
+The best part is that you are learning as you create, and if it’s good enough, you might even receive compensation for your time.

 [featured]